saipratyushreddy/paper-agent/README.md

   Currently the agent invents a plausible-looking tool call and the critic does not reliably catch it.
 A tool-scope check before execution would help.

----

-Built as a reference implementation while preparing for PhD work on LLM agents for scientific discovery.